EricCpy/Numberplate_Recognition/README.md

 ## Implementation
 In this chapter, we will provide an overview of the algorithms used, explaining how they function and how we implemented them.
 We will first describe various object detection strategies before discussing object tracking techniques.
 All models discussed in this chapter were trained using an NVIDIA GTX 1080 Ti.

-## Implementation
-In this chapter, I will provide an overview of the algorithms I used, explaining how they function and how I implemented them.
-I will first describe various object detection strategies and machine learning methods before discussing object tracking techniques.

 ### Object Detection
 Object detection is a computer vision task that involves identifying and locating objects within an image or video.
 Unlike simple classification, which determines what objects are present in an image, object detection provides additional information by drawing bounding boxes around detected objects.
 For example, in our applications, object detection can identify license plates and locate where they are in the image by providing us with a bounding box.